php-fig/fig-standards/proposed/template-renderer.md

 implementing the `TemplateRendererInterface` in a [template engine][] library.
 Users of template renderer are referred to as `user`.
-The word `enduser` in this document is to be interpreted as someone using a library, framework, cms created by a `user`.
+The word `enduser` in this document is to be interpreted as someone using a library, framework, CMS created by a `user`.

 [RFC 2119]: http://tools.ietf.org/html/rfc2119